cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 diverge sharply is in their failure modes under memory pressure, and understanding those failure modes is the key to understanding which to use.

-Under load, when using zswap:

-1. When the pool is *filling*, there is automatic LRU based eviction to disk.
-2. When the pool is *full*, we can start rejecting pages and bypassing the cache, so there is a performance cliff.
-3. Under extreme pressure the system can degrade to disk swap speed.

-With zram, by comparison:

-1. When the device is *filling*, it simply continues accepting pages until full
-2. When the device is *full*, it switches to next priority swap device (or OOMs if there is none).
-There is no automatic eviction at all.
-3. Under extreme pressure, when there's no other backing device, the system simply OOMs.
+With zswap, pressure is handled continuously and proactively.
+As the pool fills, the dynamic shrinker (`zswap_shrinker_count`) wakes up and evicts cold pages to disk ahead of time, tracking disk swap-in rates and compression ratios to avoid thrashing.
+In practice, this means the pool limit is rarely hit at all.
+On production servers at Meta, it almost never fires -- the dynamic shrinker keeps things in check long before that.
+When the limit *is* hit, there is a performance cliff where pages start bypassing the cache and going directly to disk.
+That's not great, but it is a *gradual* degradation: the system slows down rather than falling off a cliff.

+With zram, there is no equivalent process.
+Nothing is watching the device fill up and taking action.
+When it hits capacity, it simply stops accepting pages.
+If there is a lower-priority disk swap device, the kernel spills to that -- with all the LRU inversion problems described above.
+If there is no other device, the system either hangs while the kernel desperately tries to reclaim anything it can, or the OOM killer fires.
+In neither case does the system degrade gracefully.

-You might think hey, if the system is swapping heavily to disk, desktop responsiveness is already ruined.
+You might think: if the system is swapping heavily to disk, responsiveness is already ruined.
 I'd rather have the system OOM kill a process than slowly thrash the user to death.
 But there is a dangerous nuance here that is often overlooked -- the kernel OOM killer is not even close to instantaneous.

 As I went over in my [SREcon talk](https://www.youtube.com/watch/beefUhRH5lU), relying on the kernel's built-in OOM killer to save responsiveness is often a